jlinclabs/jlinx-docs/docs/DID_AUTH_SPEC.md

 Aliases allow for identifiers that are both more readable and shorter than an encoded public key.
 Aliases do not need to be universally unique themselves, only universally unique when paired with the http domain.
-Aliases must be a valid [SMTP local-part][smpt-spec] and cannot contain the characters `:` or `/`.
+Aliases must be a valid [SMTP local-part][smtp-spec] and cannot contain the characters `:` or `/`.

 Alias must also be present in the DID Document. *NOTE: this requirement need